Liemani/variabledText/README.md

 <text>
 ```

+- You can read variable from other files.
 - `<variable identifier>` can't have ')' character.
 - Between variable part and text part, exist only one empty line.